freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-piano/part-010.md

 Now that you have reset the `html` box model, you need to pass that on to the elements within as well.
 To do this, you can set the `box-sizing` property to `inherit`, which will tell the targeted elements to use the same value as the parent element.

 You will also need to target the pseudo-elements, which are special keywords that follow a selector.
-Pseudo-elements allow you to style specific parts of the targeted element.
+The two pseudo-elements you will be using are the `::before` and `::after` pseudo-elements.

+The `::before` selector creates a pseudo-element which is the first child of the selected element, while the `::after` selector creates a pseudo-element which is the last child of the selected element.
+These pseudo-elements are often used to create cosmetic content, which you will see later in this project.

-Create a CSS selector to target all elements with `*`, and include the pseudo-elements with `::before` and `::after`.
+For now, create a CSS selector to target all elements with `*`, and include the pseudo-elements with `::before` and `::after`.
 Set the `box-sizing` property to `inherit`.

 # --hints--